Read time 5 minutes

-At first, the syntax errors seem very tedious while working with SQL database programs.
-But, one can easily understand the errors as they are descriptive enough to find possible solutions.
+At first, the syntax errors seem very tedious and cryptic while working with SQL database programs.
+But, at a closer glance, one can easily understand the errors as they are descriptive enough about the problem that finding possible solutions becomes a step easier.
+Every error code has a unique 4 digits number that determines the type of error.
 One such SQL error code is Error: 1064 which occurs due to wrongly typed syntax of SQL queries.
-Let’s dig down deep to know more about this error.
+Let’s dig deep to know more about this error and how to fix it.

 The error message with error code 1064 occurs due to the incorrect syntax of MySQL queries.
 In simple words, MySQL does not understand the commands that you have written.
 The commands are mistyped or misspelled within the MySQL environment which the database does not recognize.
 Say for example UPDATE is typed as UPADTE.
-Also, do not confuse yourself between syntax error and grammar error, because grammar rules are valid for a syntax error.
+Also, don’t get confused between syntax error and grammar error, because grammar rules are valid for a syntax error.
 The parser disagrees to understand the command and fails to perform a task.

 The possible reasons due to which MySQL faces syntax error – 1064 are mentioned here: